neroshop/neroshop/external/curl/docs/INTERNALS.md

    The functions are named after the protocols they handle.

    The protocol-specific functions of course deal with protocol-specific negotiations and setup.
-When they're ready to start the actual file transfer they call the `Curl_setup_transfer()` function (in `lib/transfer.c`) to setup the transfer and returns.
+When they are ready to start the actual file transfer they call the `Curl_setup_transfer()` function (in `lib/transfer.c`) to setup the transfer and returns.